williamd4112/CodeBattleGDX/README.md

 Due to lack of time, not all APIs are displayed in the panel, you could look at the file  `/CodeBattleGDX-core/src/com/codebattle/model/gameactor/GameActorProxy.java` which contains all usable APIs.

+### Multiplayers

+When the server is online, players can create room on the server, another player can join the room.
+After both players clicked the start button, the game will start.

 ## Develop

 1. Use Eclipse